mui/material-ui/pages/api/mui-theme-provider.md

 ---
 filename: /packages/material-ui/src/styles/MuiThemeProvider.js
+title: API of MuiThemeProvider
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # MuiThemeProvider

+<p class="description">The API documentation of the MuiThemeProvider React component.</p>

 This component takes a `theme` property.
 It makes the `theme` available down the React tree thanks to React context.